Surfing

 When you're looking for surf schools and a place to learn how to surf, Cowell Beach is the place to go.
 Just off of West Cliff Drive and about a mile south of Steamer Lane, Cowell Beach is where you'll mostly find beginners.
 Cowell Beach is a good place for beginners to learn how to paddle out to the wave, and to make the move from laying down to standing up on the board.
 The waves are super long and gentle, the bottom is sandy, and the water shallow so you'll see lots of young kids trying their hand at surfing.

 Cowell Beach is also where most of the surf instructors teach their students the tricks of surfing.
 You'll find plenty of surf shops across the street from the beach with lots of places to eat including the popular seafood joint Ideal Bar & Grill.
 After playing in the water, the family can head over to the Santa Cruz Beach Boardwalk.
-If you're new to surfing, you'll need a wetsuit so check out this Red Bull guide to finding the right wetsuit.
 The beach is just north of the Municipal Wharf.

 03